mk-fg/name-based-routing-policy-controller/README.rst

 packets or otherwise work around specific censorshit types and implementations, just route stuff around whatever, whereever or by-whomever it is.

-Doesn't use any pre-made/updated lists like adblockers and such do, but can be used to produce one.

 If you don't want to run traffic over tunnels, and/or trying to bypass specific national firewalls, lookup tools like GreenTunnel_, GoodbyeDPI_, PowerTunnel_ or zapret_ instead.